 Fast forward ten years, and a temperature blanket caught my eye on Instagram.
 My good friend was going to crochet a blanket with one row for each day of the year, and the color of the row would correspond to the high temperature for the day.
 She made it sound really simple, and my interest was piqued again.

-The blanket required a lot of yarn in 10 different colors, so I went for the cheap stuff (which is very easy to crochet as it turns out), learned the stitch from a YouTube video, and got started.
+The blanket required a lot of yarn in 10 different colors, so I was able to purchase cheap acrylic yarn (which is very easy to crochet as it turns out), found instructions for the basic crochet stitches in a YouTube video, and got started.

 It was super easy this time.
-The stitch was easier - a cluster of 3 double crochets with big, wide spaces in between clusters - so I was able to see exactly where each stitch should go as I moved up the blanket.
+The stitch was easier - start with a slip knot, add a row of chain stitches, and then use a cluster of 3 double crochet stitches with big, wide spaces in between clusters - and I was able to see exactly where each stitch should go as I moved up the blanket.
 I was able to count the clusters and had even edges the whole way up.
 It was amazing, and I actually made a project (and a whole blanket, no less!).

 At this point, I've expanded into many other projects, having crocheted dozens of afghans using that first cluster pattern (called a granny stripe if you're interested) and then advancing to increasingly more complex stitches and patterns.
 I've made shawls and scarves, amigurumi and doll clothes, necklaces, and even dollhouse furniture.
 There is no end to my mad crochet skills. ha!